Wayman Tisdale: Death

 Tisdale died on May 15, 2009, at St. John Medical Center in Tulsa, where his wife had taken him when he had trouble breathing.
 She later confirmed that he died after his esophagus ruptured following radiation treatments for his cancer.
 Tisdale's agent described his death as a "great shock" and noted that Tisdale had been planning to go into the recording studio the following week for a project with jazz guitarist Norman Brown.

 On May 21, 2009, 4,000 mourners attended Tisdale's memorial service at the BOK Center in Tulsa.
 In June 2009, the University of Oklahoma-Tulsa announced that its new specialty health clinic in north Tulsa would be named in Tisdale's honor.

 According to the liner notes, Toby Keith's 2009 album American Ride is "dedicated in memory of Wayman and Noel McFarland."
 The album includes the song "Cryin' for Me (Wayman's Song)," a tribute to Tisdale featuring Keith, Dave Koz, Marcus Miller, and Arthur Thompson.
 Keith had intended to play the song at Tisdale's funeral but performed Willie Nelson's "Angel Flying Too Close to the Ground" instead because he was not emotionally ready to play "Cryin' for Me", which opens with Tisdale's outgoing voicemail message.

 According to a note in the album sleeve, the song "Bright" by guitarist Peter White (Good Day, 2009) was dedicated "to the memory of Wayman Tisdale, whose spirit never failed to brighten our lives."
 White said: "The guy was always so happy, so positive, always had a smile, always made you feel great.
 Even before his death, I'd always called this song 'Bright,' because it sounded uplifting and happy and funny.
 Then I realized that it would be the perfect song to dedicate to Wayman, because that was the way he came across to the world."

+Legacy

+Tulsa has named an elementary school (Pre-K through 5th grade) as the Wayman Tisdale Fine Arts Academy.